 What is Functional Fitness Strength Training?

-Strength training has many benefits, but one of them that a lot of beginners might not recognize is the potential for protecting the body and supporting movement outside the gym.
-Functional exercise strength training is actually just a type of strength training that focuses on helping your body move rather than moving as much weight as you can.
+Traditional Strength training has many benefits, but one of them that a lot of beginners might not recognize is the potential for protecting the body and supporting functional movement outside the gym like everyday tasks.
+Functional exercise strength training is actually just a type of strength training that focuses on helping your body move rather than moving as much heavy weight as you can.

-When we strengthen our muscles correctly, they’re able to support our bones and joints so that we can move through our daily lives with more ease.
-That’s where functional strength training exercises really shine: it takes a more holistic approach to strength as it relates to our bodies than traditional forms of muscle strength training like powerlifting.
+When we strengthen our muscles correctly, they’re able to support our bones and joints so that we can move through our daily activities with more ease.
+That’s where functional strength training exercises really shine: it the workout program takes a more holistic approach to strength as it relates to our bodies than traditional forms of muscle strength training like powerlifting.

 To dig in, let’s break this down into its parts: functional movement and strength training.